 By now you have learnt HTML using online tool and tutorials.
 However, you also want to practice HTML without using the online tutorial code editor.
 Well, you can practice HTML offline by using a browser and a text editor.

-- Tools needed: a browser and a text editor, and an offline HTML and CSS course.
+- Tools needed: a browser, a text editor, and an offline HTML and CSS course.

 - Content creation.